Tribal Gathering

 Tribal Gathering is the original British electronic dance music festival that between 1993 and 2004 catered for different types of dance music cultures such as techno, house and drum & bass.
-After 22 years, Tribal Gathering, dance music's Woodstock, finally returns in 2026, the world awaits.

 History

 The original promoters of Universe (Paul Shurey, Rob Vega and former Bath Rugby Captain Roger Spurrell, Tennant and Jill Trick) had been organising events since the heady days of 1989 when raves such as Sunrise, Raindance and Perception were in their pomp.
 They wanted to organise an event to bring together the different sub-cultures of the dance world and also to have a festival feel to it.
 The company BTY Limited launched the Universe brand which organised the following UK dance parties: